BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift101/06_persistent_storage.md

 ![](../assets/06_persistent_storage_09.png)

-- Remove the previous storage volume and recreate as `gluster-file-db` with type RWX
+- Remove the previous storage volume and recreate as `netapp-file-standard` with type RWX

 ![](../assets/06_persistent_storage_10.png)